A common question that circles in the expat community in Croatia often is “How much will I be charged in taxes if I buy something online from abroad”?

 The facts are these…

-Customs procedure in Croatian postal traffic is carried out for goods that don’t have a status of roba Unije (community goods), i.e. EU community goods.
+Customs procedure in Croatian postal traffic is carried out for goods that don’t have a status of roba Unije (community goods).
+This implies EU/EEA community goods.

 Goods that have a “community goods” status are:

-- Goods imported from outside of the EU that have been released for free circulation within the EU
+- Goods imported from outside of the EU/EEA that have been released for free circulation within the EU/EEA

-- Goods obtained or produced within the EU from the previously mentioned goods (under 1 and 2)
+- Goods obtained or produced within the EU/EEA from the previously mentioned goods (under 1 and 2)

 If you have any products online that belong to one of the mentioned groups, you will be exempt from paying uvozna davanja (import duties), which includes carina (customs) and porezi (taxes).

-- Calculated according to the rate prescribed by the customs tariffs of the EU and the tariff number in which goods are classified.
-Tariff numbers, i.e. TARIC measure information is available here.
+Carina (customs) is calculated according to the rate prescribed by the customs tariffs of the EU/EEA and the tariff number in which goods are classified.
+Tariff numbers, i.e. information on TARIC measure is available here.

 [Read: PDV (Value added tax) in Croatia]

-- Poseban porez ili trošarina (special taxes or excise duty)
+#1 Poseban porez or trošarina (special tax or excise duty)

-- It is calculated only for some goods according to Zakon o trošarinama (Law on excise duties) which is available here or other laws on special taxes for a particular type of goods such as:
+Trošarina is calculated only for some goods according to Zakon o trošarinama (Law on excise duties) which is available here or other laws on special taxes for a particular type of goods including:

-- It is charged on goods heavier than 0,5 kilograms that have been held at Carina (customs) for more than 3 days.
+Ležarina is charged on goods heavier than 0,5 kilograms that have been held at carina (customs) for more than 3 days.
 The cost is 1,10 kuna for every additional day needed for the processing of goods.

 Shipments that are exempt from paying customs and PDV